jwsummers/SOC-Analyst-Enviornment/README.md

 Documenting what cybersecurity related concepts I have learned through different home labs.

 ## So You Want To Be A SOC Analyst
 created by Eric Capuano
 ### Overview

-Welcome to our Cybersecurity Project Showcase!
-In this project, we've undertaken a series of tasks aimed at enhancing our practical understanding of cybersecurity, refining hands-on skills, and contributing to the development of a proactive security posture.
-Below are the key highlights of our accomplishments:
+Welcome to my Cybersecurity Project Showcase!
+In this project, I've undertaken a series of tasks aimed at enhancing my practical understanding of cybersecurity, refining hands-on skills, and contributing to the development of a proactive security posture.
+Below are the key highlights of accomplishments:
 Project Highlights
 1. Virtualization Environment